-Before choosing tenants, landlords should check with previous landlords and other references; verify income, employment, and bank account information; and obtain a credit report.
+Before choosing tenants, you should check with previous landlords and other references; verify income, employment, and bank account information; and obtain a credit report.
 The credit report is especially important because it will indicate whether a particular person has a history of paying rent or bills late, has gone through bankruptcy, or has ever been evicted.

 To avoid trouble with fair housing laws, be sure to be consistent and fair in your screening.
 For instance, make it your policy to require credit reports from all applicants.
-For more information, see Nolo's article Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.
+For more information, see Choosing Tenants: Avoid Fair Housing Complaints and Lawsuits.

 There are many good reasons why landlords typically request that all prospective tenants provide their Social Security number (SSN).
 For one thing, you may need the Social Security number or other identifying information, such as a passport, to request an applicant's credit report.

-Fortunately, nonimmigrant aliens (such as people lawfully in the U.S. who don't intend to stay here permanently, and even those who are here illegally) can obtain an alternate piece of identification that will suit your needs as well as an SSN.
+Fortunately, people lawfully in the U.S. who don't intend to stay here permanently—and even people who are here illegally—can obtain an alternate piece of identification that will suit your needs equally to an SSN.
 It's called an Individual Taxpayer Identification Number (ITIN), and is issued by the IRS to people who expect to owe taxes.

 Most people who are in the U.S. long enough to apply for an apartment will also be earning income while here, and will therefore have an ITIN.
 Consumer reporting agencies and tenant screening companies can use an ITIN to find the information they need with which to effectively screen an applicant.

 Keep in mind, however, that an ITIN is not proof of legal status in the United States.
 The IRS does not research the taxpayer's immigration status before handing out the number.